nightroman/FarNet/trunk/RightWords/Readme.txt

 		NHunspell.dll, Hunspellx86.dll, Hunspellx64.dll

-		en_GB
+		English
 			en_GB.aff, en_GB.dic - spelling dictionaries
 			th_en_US_v2.dat - thesaurus (optional)

-		ru_RU
+		Russian
 			ru_RU.aff, ru_RU.dic - spelling dictionaries
 			th_ru_RU_v2.dat - thesaurus (optional)

- * Notes:

-	- The NHunspell directory name should be used exactly.
+The NHunspell directory name should be used exactly.
+Thesaurus files are optional.
+Collection of dictionaries is up to a user.

-	- Dictionary sub-directories may have any names.
+Dictionary directories may have any names.
+The names are used in the dictionary menu and in user dictionary file names (for example: RightWords.English.dic).
-	- Collection of dictionaries is up to a user.
-	- Thesaurus files are optional.

 = DESCRIPTION =